emsilver987/CS_450_Phase_2/SECURITY.md

     - List: `["NewAdminPassword123!"]`
     - Object: `{"passwords": ["NewAdminPassword123!"]}`
 - Development fallback:
-  - If the secret name is not provided or `GetSecretValue` fails, the code logs a warning and falls back to the built-in `DEFAULT_PASSWORDS`.
-This keeps local environments functional but **must not** be used in production.
+  - If the secret name is not provided or `GetSecretValue` fails in non-production environments, the code logs the failure and falls back to the built-in `DEFAULT_PASSWORDS`.
+This keeps local environments functional.
+- Production hardening:
+  - Any unexpected error retrieving the secret now logs at **error** level and re-raises when `ENVIRONMENT=production`, preventing silent fallback to default credentials.
+Monitor CloudWatch for the corresponding error log and remediate IAM or Secrets Manager issues immediately.

 ### Required Environment Variables